HenGPlayZ/lavalink-status/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU-v3 License.
 See the [LICENSE](LICENSE) file for more details.
 ---

 <p align="center">Made with ❤️ by HenGPlayZ (Draxler)</p>